Skip to content

 What happens to the feedback students give?

-Feedback is also shared at the Students’ Union Education Forum, where the College Officers, Representation Team, and Vice Presidents Education and Welfare, will address comments and concerns and will take this to the university committees (e.g. Teaching and Learning).
+Feedback from Student Reps is also analysed by our College Officers at a Union meeting known as Education Forum, where the College Officers, Representation Team, and Vice Presidents Education and Welfare, will address comments and concerns of a thematic level across the colleges and will take this to university committees (e.g. Teaching and Learning) to ensure feedback is actioned on.

 Will I be trained and supported?

-We will train you to be a rep, from what your role does, how to be an effective rep, to collecting feedback.
-We will be here to support you every step of the way!
+We will train you to be a rep, including; the purpose of being a rep, how to be effective and how to collective feedback.
+The Students' Union is here to support you through every step during your time as a Student Rep.

 How do I sign up to be a rep?

-You can sign up during our nomination periods by heading to ‘Student Rep Election’ page alternatively, email surepresentation@bnu.ac.uk to find out when the nominations are open or enquire if there is a space.
-They can also upload your nomination for you.
+You can sign up during our election nomination periods by heading to the ‘Student Rep Election’ page alternatively, email surepresentation@bnu.ac.uk to find out when the nominations are open or enquire if there is a space.

 As a rep, how can I communicate with my course mates?